Phausis reticulata

 Habitat

-Prefers warm and moist forest areas, especially near spongy leaf litter, dry and moist woods, near water, and along high, dry ridges.
+Warm, moist forest areas with spongy leaf litter. occur in both dry and moist woods, near water sources, and along high, dry ridges.

 Distribution